nwjs/node/doc/api/stream.md

 Destroy the stream, and emit `'error'`.
-After this call, the transform stream would release any internal resources. implementors should not override this method, but instead implement [`readable._destroy()`][readable-_destroy].
+After this call, the transform stream would release any internal resources.
+Implementors should not override this method, but instead implement [`readable._destroy()`][readable-_destroy].
 The default implementation of `_destroy()` for `Transform` also emit `'close'`.